 What advice would you offer a mom considering doing this without a support system?

 Anything is possible, but it will be extremely challenging.
 There have been times when I had to conquer the day on my own by rushing Malia to the park to play for a few minutes or sitting her in front of the tv a little longer than I would like to.
 It’s not ideal, but it is a temporary situation.
 I’d suggest reaching out to your classmates, they are often very willing to help.
-There’s been days when they have volunteered to babysit, or study with me at the children’s library so my daughter can play for 2-3 hours.
+There have been days when they have volunteered to babysit or study with me at the children’s library so my daughter can play for 2-3 hours.
 So find yourself a few close friends who understand and are willing to help when needed.
 Use your resources to find a way to make it work.
-Also see what the school has to offer.
+Also, see what the school has to offer.
 NSU has the Alvin Sherman Library which has a children’s section that always has activities for the kids to participate in.
 You don’t want the lack of help to hinder you from accomplishing your goals because you will live in regret.

 So how do you manage being a single mom in a doctorate program?

 My faith.
 There have been times when I wanted to throw in the towel but I reach out to people I trust and ask for prayer.
 In addition to that, my perseverance- I’m not a quitter.
 My faith gives me a God to lean on and trust with all my burdens while my perseverance is the fire which keeps me going.

 What does a typical Day look like for you?

 Any specific days of the week off limits?

 Every Friday night is mommy and me time.
 She loves the park, so that’s usually where we end up.
 We often spend weekend nights after 5pm and Sunday mornings together but Fridays nights are consistent.